Protestantism

-The door to All Saints' Church in Wittenberg, where Martin Luther is alleged to have posted his Ninety-five Theses in 1517 detailing his concerns with what he saw as the Catholic Church's abuse and corruption.
-The Ninety-five Theses gave rise to Christian Protestantism as one of the world's primary religions, making Wittenberg the "cradle of Protestantism".

-Protestantism is a branch of Christianity (Note: Generally regarded as a division of Western Christianity, though Eastern Protestant denominations have developed outside of the West.) that emphasizes justification of sinners through faith alone, the teaching that salvation comes by unmerited divine grace, the priesthood of all believers, and the Bible as the sole infallible source of authority for Christian faith and practice.
-The five solae summarize the basic theological beliefs of mainstream Protestantism.
+Protestantism is a form of Christianity (Note: Protestantism is typically classified as a division of Western Christianity defined by opposition to the Catholic Church, though Eastern Protestant denominations have developed in protest of the Orthodox Church instead.) that originated in the Protestant Reformation.
+It emphasizes justification of sinners through faith alone, the teaching that salvation comes by unmerited divine grace, the priesthood of all believers, and the Bible as the sole infallible source of authority for Christian faith and practice.
+The five solæ summarize the basic theological beliefs of mainstream Protestantism.

 Protestants follow the theological tenets of the Protestant Reformation, a movement that began in the 16th century with the goal of reforming the Catholic Church from perceived errors, abuses, and discrepancies.
 (Note: Some movements such as the Hussites or the Lollards are also considered Protestant today, although their origins date back to centuries before the launch of the Reformation.
 Others, such as the Waldensians, were later incorporated into another branch of Protestantism; in this case, the Reformed branch.)
 The Reformation began in the Holy Roman Empire (Note: Especially in German contexts, Saxony is often described as the "motherland of the Reformation" (Mutterland der Reformation).) in 1517, when Martin Luther published his Ninety-five Theses as a reaction against abuses in the sale of indulgences by the Catholic Church, which purported to offer the remission of the temporal punishment of sins to their purchasers.
 Luther's statements questioned the Catholic Church's role as negotiator between people and God, especially when it came to the indulgence arrangement, which in part granted people the power to purchase a certificate of pardon for the penalization of their sins.
 Luther argued against the practice of buying or earning forgiveness, claiming instead that salvation is a gift God gives to those who have faith.